 Testosterone Replacement Therapy

-Testosterone replacement therapy is used to treat patients who may have low circulating levels of testosterone in their body.
+Testosterone replacement therapy is used to treat patients who may have low circulating levels of testosterone in their bodies.

 This condition is often referred to as hypogonadism which simply means that your sex hormones are no longer being produced at normal and optimal levels.